1. September 2014 - 26. September 2014

 The demolition order against our peace project was still valid.
 I started designing the signpost for the Jerusalem Peace Memorial (German: Jerusalem Friedensmal) which is the parent project of the Garden of Freedom.

 I cut a piece from a travertine plate to produce the sign.
 This material was also used for the “dance floor”.

 I printed letters onto foil and used a knife to cut out the letters.

 Using the blueprints, I painted the letters onto the travertine slab using a pencil.
 I then used the tool that can be seen in the picture to mill the letters into the material.

 I subsequently gilded the letters and put the sign and the post together.
 A small information panel, which I produced beforehand, was affixed on the post.

-Inspirationen for the design of the square at the Border Stone
+Inspirationen for the design of the square at the Stone of Encounter

-This is what the square at the Border Stone looks like in reality.
+This is what the square at the Stone of Encounter looks like in reality.
 All that’s left to do is the embellishment of both benches.
 The two pre-existing information panels combine with the third and form a triangle.

 Mr Karl Netzer hands me Ms Buber Agassi’s declaration of entry to my association as I give a speech at the Martin Buber Haus.
 This is meant as a gesture of support during the conflict surrounding this peace project.